 In May of 2003, I took my leave to work in my own studio where I offer restoration, appraisal, expertise, new making and sales of old and contemporary instruments and bows.
 The skills I developed within the larger firm allow me the unique ability to offer high-level services on a personal level, within a small business environment.
 My business philosophy is a simple one.
 I believe that, working in a responsible manner, it is possible to help a musician to achieve his or her objectives with the integrity of all intact, whether planning a restoration or during the acquisition of the instrument.

 I am an accredited member of the Appraisers Association of America and the director of the Oberlin/VSA Summer Instrument Restoration Workshop.
-I also served on the board of directors for the Chicago School of Violin Making and the Violin Society of America.
+I currently serve on the board of directors for the Chicago School of Violin Making and in the past, served on the board of directors for the the Violin Society of America.